What is La Escuelita?

 It was decided that this school, which was named La Escuelita (The Little School), had to adapt to the needs of the children in the community rather than make the students adapt to the needs of the school, which is usually the case.

 In 1996 the Escuelita started with 120 elementary school aged children and 30 adults in the literacy class, 40 desks and three donated blackboards.
-In 1999, it was accepted by the Nicaraguan government as an official school.
+In 1999, it was accepted by the Nicaraguan government as an official school and follows the training and directions of the Nicaraguan Ministry of Education.

 Life Today at La Escuelita